Cubs' Dillon Maples: Nearing promotion to Triple-A

 Maples is expected to be promoted to Triple-A Iowa soon, Patrick Mooney of CSN Chicago reports.

 Maples isn't a high-profile prospect in the Cubs' system, but he's been a fast mover this season.
-After being a 14th round draft pick back in 2011, he was still at High-A to start this season, but he managed to work his way up to Double-A and struck out 28 hitters in 13.2 innings pitched.
-He still struggles with command, but his high strikeout totals have put him on the map now that he's progressing up the organizational ladder.
+A 14th-round draft pick back in 2011, he was still at High-A to start this season, but he's managed to work his way up to Double-A, where he's struck out 28 hitters in 13.2 innings.
+He still struggles with command, but Maples' high strikeout totals have put him on the map now that he's progressing up the organizational ladder.

 More News